NVIDIA-ISAAC-ROS/isaac_ros_nvblox/docs/tutorial-realsense.md

 2. Connect the RealSense device to your machine.

-3. At this point, check that the RealSense camera device is properly connected and streaming by running `realsense-viewer`:
+3. At this point, verify that the RealSense camera device is properly connected and streaming by running `realsense-viewer` as mentioned [here](https://github.com/NVIDIA-ISAAC-ROS/.github/blob/main/profile/realsense-setup.md):

     ```bash
     realsense-viewer
     ```

-4. If successful exit `realsense-viewer` and run the launch file to spin up the example:
+4. If successful, exit `realsense-viewer` and run the launch file to spin up the example:

     ```bash
     ros2 launch nvblox_examples_bringup realsense_example.launch.py